puncoz-official/laravel-boilerplate/README.md

 Anybody can contribute this scaffolding as per their requirement.
 To contribute, send pull request with detailed description of changes.
 If you are updating this scaffolding to fit with different packages and stacks, you need to create branch with appropriate name.

-eg: If you want ReactJs instead of VueJs, create branch with name `scaffold-reactjs`. i.e. branch name with '*scaffold-*' as prefix.
+eg: If you want ReactJs instead of VueJs, create branch with name `boilerplate-reactjs`. i.e. branch name with '*boilerplate-*' as prefix.

 ## Security Vulnerabilities